 How a Second Stimulus Check Could Differ from Your First One

-If enacted, the HEROES Act that passed in the House would authorize a second round of stimulus checks.
-While the new payments would be similar to the payments going out now, there would be some important differences.
+The HEROES Act, which the House passed in May, would authorize another round of stimulus checks.
+While the new payments would be similar to the first round of checks, there would be some important differences.

 Families Could Get More Money in Their Second-Round Check